jamescroweleiden/LACDR-data-management-docs/Minimum Guide.md

 You should have discussed with a privacy officer where the data should be stored, and be following that plan

 ### Other data
 Data should be stored on a system that is resilient and regularly backed up.
-If you're storing your data on these three systems, your data meets this:
+If you're storing your data on any of these three systems, your data meets this:
  - The J: Drive
  - Omero
  - Surf Research Drive